 The age-old question of what drives people to be so evil is also touched upon in Humankind: A hopeful history.

-This book is like a cucumber, not for your eyes, but your brains!
-It filters out the unnecessary beliefs and archaic psychological studies that should have died out years ago but unfortunately stems out our belief of how the modern world should work.
+The book Humankind: A hopeful history filters out the unnecessary beliefs and archaic psychological studies that should have died out years ago but unfortunately stems out our belief of how the modern world should work.

 After this read, you feel the need to be more hopeful about humankind and diligently absorb information around you in a more positive and hopeful manner.